Shanoxx/Shanoxx/README.md

 - 👋 Hi, I’m Lukas
 - 👀 i'm a sports enthusiast
-- 🌱 I’m currently learning SQL Phyton
+- 🌱 currently learning hot to programming in SQL and Phyton
 - 💞️ I really want to get along with IT industry
 - 📫 How to reach me - instagram: lvki07